j9t/little-books/manuscript/html-css-frameworks.md

 ## Using Frameworks

-Two ways we’ve been exposed to frameworks are by using and developing them (with some inherent overlap).
+With some overlap, there are two types of exposure to frameworks: We can develop them, and we can use them.
 Our initial definition gives this an interesting spin, as we have seen that we can regard any style sheet or script as a “framework.”
 So anyone who has worked with style sheets and scripts already has a _basic_ idea of how to use frameworks.

-After all that we’ve learned, using can’t be as complicated as developing, and must mostly depend on the framework.
+After all that we’ve learned, using can’t be as complicated as developing, and must depend on the framework.
 It requires a choice of framework, and then demands two ground rules.

 ### Choosing a Framework

-The “pro-quality” choice has been explained as using or developing an _internal_ framework, and choosing a framework generally applies to external ones.
-The choice of an external framework depends on two factors:
+The “pro-quality” choice has been explained as using or developing an _internal_ framework, and therefore, choosing a framework generally applies to external ones.
+Framework choice depends on two factors:

 1. Which one meets our needs the best?
 2. Which one is of the best quality (that is, which one is as tailored/customizable, usable, and extensible as possible)?

 These questions underline the importance of knowing our precise needs.
-It is even important in order to _pick_ a framework, as knowing our needs helps determine which framework fits better (tailoring) and comes closer to our extensibility needs (though simple needs don’t require extensibility as much as comprehensive needs).
+They’re even important in order to _pick_ a framework, as knowing our needs helps determine which framework fits better (tailoring) and comes closer to our extensibility needs (though simple needs don’t require extensibility as much as comprehensive needs).

 ### The Two Ground Rules for Using a Framework

-And of _any_ framework at that.
+—and for using _any_ framework.
 These two rules are golden:

 #### 1. Follow the Documentation